Xinoph/xinoph.github.io/_posts/2014-12-04-seniorartthesis.md

 <h3>Overview</h3>

-A work in progress piece towards achieving 3D photorealism.
+A work in progress piece towards achieving a realistic-style character model.

 This piece will be shown along with other RPI senior art theses in a gallery in April 2015.
 This page will be updated again after the [gallery show](/blog/2015/04/06/iridesence/).

-Modeled in Maya and zBrush.
-Textured using Substance Designer, Substance Painter, and Photoshop.
-Rendered using Marmoset Toolbag.
+Modeled in Maya and zBrush. <br>
+Textured using Substance Designer, Substance Painter, and Photoshop. <br>
+Rendered using Marmoset Toolbag and Unity3D. <br>

 <div id="slideshow" style="text-align: center;">
 {% for img in page.screenshots %}